 10 Healthy Snacks to Keep You Going Strong

 Snacking often gets a lot of bad press for being an unhealthy way to mess up your diet and eat foods that you probably shouldn't.
-What people don't often think of, however, is that snacks can actually be incredibly healthy, and an awesome way to get you through the day without worrying about giving in to less healthy temptations.
+However, what people don't often think of is that there are such things as healthy snacks, and they are an awesome way to get you through the day without worrying about giving in to less healthy temptations.
 They can even be a really smart tactical move to help you get nutrients that you aren’t getting elsewhere for whatever reason, so don’t write them off just yet.

 First up, we have smoothies.
-They’re famously popular for a reason after all.
+They’re famously popular for a reason, after all.
 As long as you buy the right one, you're set up for an impressive number of your recommended 5-a-day.
-Plus, you'll get a huge variety of vitamins and minerals to help you through the day, promoting an even wider range of health benefits!
-(Just avoid added sugar)
+Plus, you'll get a huge variety of vitamins and minerals to help you through the day, promoting an even wider range of health benefits (just make sure you avoid added sugar)!

 Nuts are awesome ways to make sure you're getting everything you need from your diet.
 They're famously high in protein which is always useful, especially for muscle mass, and they have everything else going for them too.
-Filling, and in a range of forms too, you're spoilt for choice, as long as they are as natural as can be anyway.
+They are filling and come in a range of forms too; you're spoilt for choice, as long as they are as natural as can be anyway.

-Hummus is full of different things like chickpeas, tahini paste and lemon juices and it's again a great source of protein that you might not be getting elsewhere.
-Not only does it taste incredible, but it also gives you the nutrients you're missing too, what more could you ask for?
+Hummus is full of different things like chickpeas, tahini paste and lemon juices, and it's again a great source of protein that you might not be getting elsewhere.
+So not only does it taste incredible, but it also gives you the nutrients you're missing too; what more could you ask for?

 Greek yoghurt is awesome for having no fat in it, as is usually their selling point, but they are also great for getting calcium and probiotics into your diet to keep your gut healthy!
-It's not all just about your heart and your muscles after all!
-(AND it's protein-rich as well, like most things in the list!
+It's not all just about your heart and your muscles, after all! (and it's protein-rich as well, like most things on the list!
 It can't hurt!)

-Guac is made up of healthy fats, which is what its ingredient, the avocado, is famous for in tonnes of healthy snack ideas.
+Guacamole is made up of healthy fats, which avocado (the main ingredient) is famous for in tonnes of healthy snack ideas.
 Healthy fats are essential for your diet as a whole (not to be confused with saturated, which is awful).
 Healthy fats are really good for helping your recovery after exercise and making sure you’re in the best state you can be.

-We'll finish off with dark chocolate.
-That's right, chocolate can be a healthy snack!
+We'll finish off our healthy snacks list with dark chocolate.
+That's right; chocolate can be a healthy snack!
 It's an acquired taste, don't get us wrong, but it's the healthiest variant of chocolate that we can think of.
 It makes sure that your skin is in good shape, your cholesterol is in the right place, and even that your blood is pressure down.
 It's awesome!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.